 Information for Out-Of-Area Students

-Unless you qualify for an alternative/exemption to testing, all first-time-in-any-college students are required to complete New Student Assessment before registering for classes.
+Unless you qualify for an alternative to testing, all first-time-in-any-college students are required to complete New Student Assessment before registering for classes.

 Space is limited and an appointment is required.
 Click here to make an appointment for Saturday testing.
-Important: SBCC Pipeline login required.
-Hint: You will
+Important: SBCC Pipeline login is required to access the appointment form.
+You will

 need to log out of any open Gmail sessions on your browser in order for the appointment

 Note: If you need extended time or another accommodation for disability, do not make an appointment online.
 You must make alternate testing arrangements with SBCC's Disabled Student Programs and Services (DSPS) Department prior to testing.
 For more information, visit sbcc.edu/dsps.
 To make an appointment for testing with an accommodation, call (805) 730-4164.

-Out-of-area students seeking to defer Assessment must download and submit the Request For Assessment Deferral contract, which may be mailed or faxed to the Assessment Office (see form for specific contact information).
+Out of area students seeking to defer Assessment must download and submit the Request For Assessment Deferral contract, which may be mailed or faxed to the Assessment Office (see form for specific contact information).
 Note: Once received, your request will be processed within two business days.
 You will not be individually notified that your request has been approved, but you may check under the 'Registration' area of your Pipeline account to verify that your New Student Assessment hold has been cleared.
 Students will only be individually notified via SBCC Pipeline email if their deferral request is denied.